debasistripathy01/shopiteasy/README.md

   It is an e-commerce.
 # subtle-swing-119

-# Myntra using React-Js, Redux, MongoAtlas
+### ShopItEasy using NodeJs, React-Js, Redux, MongoAtlas, Express

 # **NEM111 Construct Week Project Masai School**